 12 Easy Anthems for Your Summer Choir

 Summer is almost here!
-Time for watermelon and slow evenings on the patio, travel adventures and long, early morning walks, a slower pace, and simpler Sunday morning services (we hope!).
+Time for watermelon and slow evenings on the patio, travel adventures and long, early morning walks, a slower pace, and simpler Sunday morning services.

-For many of us, summer means a break from choir rehearsals; but that doesn’t mean they can’t sing during the summer months!
+For many directors, summer means a break from choir rehearsals, but that doesn’t mean your choir can’t sing during the summer months.

 Spend your last rehearsal of the year prepping a few easy anthems to do throughout the summer, then meet for 30 minutes before each service to review parts and get warmed up.
 Do a pick-up choir once or twice a month, or put together an ensemble one week.